corasan/leagueoflegends-node-api/README.md

 # League of Legends SDK
-League of Legends unofficial SDK.
+League of Legends unofficial SDK using the official [Riot API](https://developer.riotgames.com/)

 ## Usage
 Not available yet...
 Still working on it!